 Bay County Anti-Patterns

-An anti-pattern is something that does things wrong, yet is attractive for some reason (profitable or easy in the short term, but dysfunctional, wasteful of resources, unsustainable, unhealthy in the long term).
-It also keeps re-appearing.
+does things wrong, yet is attractive for some reason (profitable or easy

 Large scale construction that happened right before, during, or after the real estate bubble should be viewed with a skeptics eye since inflation skews the actual direction of the market and causes poor investments.
 The building above (FSU Panama City Campus) exemplifies an anti-pattern.